TechnologyEnhancedLearning/adapt-elfh-inactivity-timeout/README.md

 # adapt-elfh-inactivity-timeout

-Displays an inactivity time-out message after 15 minutes of idle time.
+Times out session after 15 minutes of user being idle.

+A warning message appears after 14 minutes to warn user the session will be closed in 60 seconds unless they respond.

 User is then given 60 seconds in which to respond otherwise the session is closed.

-A warning message appears after 14 minutes to warn user the session will be closed in 60 seconds unless they respond.

 After session is closed, user is instructed to close the window and restart the session.